anton-k/talks/csound-journal/Csound-expression-paper.md

 granular synthesis.
 You can read about them in the guide at the [github page of the project](https://github.com/spell-music/csound-expression).

-The main idea of the library is the motto from the scheme book SICP that
+The main idea of the library is the motto from the SICP book which is actually based on Scheme that

     everything is an expression